schrepfler/sequence-diagram-generator/README.md

 TODO
 =======

-Full lines seem not to be rendered, check with nightmare team or phantom or js-sequence-diagram project Make the flow where the template is vanilla text file which then gets injected using handlebars in the proper place npm-ise and publish
+See if we can avoid having to modify the tpl after precompilation.
-Use handlebars to inject text above and below the diagram.
+Full lines seem not to be rendered, check with nightmare team or phantom or js-sequence-diagram project npm-ise and publish
-See if libs can be fetched as deps
+Add proper image caption above and below the image with stylesheet See if libs can be fetched as deps